This is my first time writing a more personal travel story so bear with me 🙂

 I’m really glad she wanted to meet at Covent Garden.
 It is a cool little market area that I wouldn’t have known about had she not recommended it.
 This is one of the benefits of meeting up with locals when you travel.

 We walked around trying to figure out what we wanted to eat while talking about each other’s backgrounds.
-I’ve never met anyone from the Ukraine before so I was fascinated with learning about what life is like there and what their thoughts are on Americans.
+I’ve never met anyone from Ukraine before so I was fascinated with learning about what life is like there and what their thoughts are on Americans.

 Thankfully she likes American men.
 We are apparently more romantic than Eastern Europeans.
 Her words, not mine.